AdrienneGast/BearDepredation/FR-IT/README.md

 in ArcGIS, Line Density (Spatial Analyst tool) at 50m, 100m, 200m and 250m.
 Please see the explanation of the ArcGIS tool on the website of [Line Density](https://pro.arcgis.com/fr/pro-app/tool-reference/spatial-analyst/how-line-density-works.htm)

+Some problems: where there is a lot of sinuosity (tracks) the density is high, even some time higher than in settlements/villages.
+Check how is it computed? compute it in R?
+Do a number of roads rather than density? do a surface of road rather than density or number?

 6. **ROADS**
     1. From overpass turbo https://overpass-turbo.eu/
                            https://wiki.openstreetmap.org/wiki/Key:highway